 We all are in such a crisis that is getting worse day by day.
 The ongoing coronavirus pandemic has become a challenging situation for each of us that isolation and social distancing measures have been put in place.
 This social distancing has been made a drastic change in shopping behavior too.

-How COVID-19 have a major impact on eCommerce?
+How does COVID-19 have a major impact on eCommerce?

 How you can manage and grow your eCommerce business during this pandemic?